How beauty-obsessed are you?

 Matin Maulawizada is a New York-based makeup artist.
 He has painted the faces of celebrities including Mandy Moore, Claire Danes, and Tracee Ellis Ross.

-Here’s How to Apply Your Makeup Step by Step
+Here’s How to Apply Your Makeup Like a Total Pro

-While you don’t need a makeup primer all the time, it really helps keep your makeup on—especially on a busy or warm day.
+While you don’t need a makeup primer all the time, it really helps keep your makeup in place—especially on a busy or warm day.
 “A proper primer is meant to allow your makeup to wear the same all over your face,” says Maulawizada.
-“Meaning that the makeup won’t disappear or set on the surface on the dry areas of the skin and will not separate on the oily areas such as the T-zone.”
+“Meaning that the makeup won’t disappear, sit on the surface of the dry areas of the skin, and will not separate on the oily areas such as the T-zone.”
+Give your skincare a minute or two to fully absorb, then work a pea-size dollop of primer over your skin.
+Blend it all over or focus the product just in your T-zone, depending on the look you’re going for.

 If you have dry skin, look for a hydrating makeup primer, like CIATÉ LONDON Watermelon Burst Hydrating Primer.
 It’s infused with watermelon extract, which is packed with vitamin C, antioxidants, and hyaluronic acid to lock in all that non-greasy hydration.
 Those with oily skin should opt for an oil-absorbing or pore-blurring primer.

 Something to be mindful of is that the type of primer you use can affect the finish of the foundation.
-“A primer with a glow can make the base look more airbrushed and have a softer lit-from-within appearance,” says Bell.
+“A primer with a glow can make the base look more airbrushed and have a softer lit-from-within appearance,” says makeup artist Amanda Bell.
 “Whereas, a more matte-textured primer can make the base appear more velvety.”
-If indeed a matte finish is what you’re after, the lightweight ELIZABETH MOTT Thank Me Later Face Primer will keep your complexion shine-free and minimize the appearance of pores.
-We don’t even think about our makeup looks without putting this product on first.
+If a matte finish is what you’re after, the lightweight ELIZABETH MOTT Thank Me Later Face Primer will help keep your complexion shine-free and minimize the appearance of pores.

-For a more full-coverage look, he prefers distributing the foundation evenly on a synthetic brush.
-He first applies the foundation to the flat parts of the face and finally, with less on the brush, applies it to the T-zone.
-“This will create the illusion of less makeup,” says Maulawizada.
+For a more full-coverage yet natural look, he recommends distributing the foundation evenly with a synthetic foundation brush to the flat parts of the face (like your cheeks, forehead, and chin), then, with less product on the brush, apply foundation to your T-zone.
+“This will create the illusion of less makeup,” he says.

 4. Conceal Where You Want More Coverage

 Just like foundation, you can apply concealer with either a makeup brush, beauty blender, or just your fingers (Note: A brush will give you a more full-coverage makeup look).
-Still, when it comes to concealer, a little goes a long way.
-You really only need to apply it to the areas you want to hide.
+Still, when it comes to concealer, remember that a little goes a long way.
+You really only need to apply concealer to the areas you want to hide.

-Dot concealer under your eyes to cover dark circles, starting small and building up as needed.
-“Concealer can get very cake-y on the delicate skin around the eyes,” says Maulawizada.
-Then, apply a little to any blemishes or red spots, allowing the formula to set for a few minutes before applying any type of powder on top.
+Dot concealer under your eyes to cover dark circles, starting small and building up as needed to avoid looking cake-y on the delicate skin around the eyes, says Maulawizada.
+Then, apply a little concealer to any blemishes, dark marks, or red spots, allowing the formula to set for a minute or two before blending and applying any type of powder on top.

 It’s also important to note different types of concealers and the purposes they serve.
 “Concealers with a creamy texture are more versatile,” Bell explains.
 “You’ll be able to use them under the eyes and on other parts of the face, as they blend seamlessly into the skin.
 Richer and thicker formulations, like concealer in a stick or pot, are superb for covering spots and blemishes."